JonKing93/wildcat/docs/api/index.rst

 API
 ===
 A complete reference guide to running wildcat.
 These sections are mostly focused on documenting configuration options and overrides.
-For detailed information on a command's steps, please see the :doc:`Command Overviews </commands/index>`.
+For detailed information on a command's steps, please read the :doc:`Command Overviews </commands/index>`.

 ----